Riverside–Arlington Line: History

 The line was built by the Riverside & Arlington Railway Company in 1893, running between Riverside and Arlington.
 The route was electrified in 1899; the first car ran on April 5 with the opening gala on April 11.
 The Riverside & Arlington was sold to the Los Angeles Inter-Urban Electric Railway in 1904 before the route was folded into the Pacific Electric system in 1911.
 On October 20, 1914, the route through Riverside was simplified to only run down Main Street.

 The extension to Corona opened February 17, 1915.
-On July 7, 1924, the Riverside–Arlington Line and Arlington–Corona Line services were split, explained as a measure allow Birney cars on the Corona section.
+On July 7, 1924, the Riverside–Arlington Line and Arlington–Corona Line services were split, explained as a measure to allow Birney cars on the Corona section as a power saving measure.
 The following week, the Arlington terminal was moved further south on the line to a new Arlington station.
 Between April and June 1928 the service was through-routed was with the San Bernardino–Riverside Line as part of a scheme developed by the California Railroad Commission; this was reverted after proving unsuccessful.

 The Arlington–Corona Line was abandoned on August 11, 1931.
 Service was re-routed in Riverside to terminate at Market and Seventh by November 2 that year, a move which was reverted in 1940.
 In 1936, service was transferred one block west to the Market Street Local Line and the Main Street rails were removed.

 By 1940, the line was the only Pacific Electric service to not operating in Los Angeles County, running isolated from the rest of the system.
 The line was discontinued after January 9, 1943.
 Ending the service during wartime required special clearance from the Office or Defense Transportation; the single track line limited capacity and closing the line freed up cars to be used elsewhere on the system.

 All tracks had been removed by 1981 and most of the route had been paved over or converted to boulevard median strips.